Contacting the Council

 Mr Oliver Cronk

-My wife (who currently manages the Hermitage village hall) and I moved to north end of the village in 2006 and we have put down roots and started a family here.
+My wife and I moved to north end of the village in 2006 and we have put down roots and started a family here.
 I am a keen cyclist and work in a technology strategy role for a professional services firm.
 I oversee this website, the council’s presence on social media and also am one of the administrators of the village Facebook group.
 I have been a member of the Hermitage parish council since 2016.

 Ms Ann Goldsmith